senthilkumaran0411/Attendance-by-CCTV-using-DeeoLearning-and-Image-Analysis/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you find any bugs or have any suggestions.

+Additional Feature for Bonus points: Proceed to ML. ops, and store the data into a DB So it can further processed and can reach a lot of devices

+## Conditions
+ the video quality you train the model should match with cetv.
+And No Machine Iguage should be used.
+Only Deep Learning should be used

+## Tips
+ Use opencv Face cascade to detect faces.
+You should train the model, for better quality output.

+TestCases: We will provide a video of 5 people walking inside the classroom.
+Grades depend on successful outcomes.